yohann-kevin/myPokedex/README.md

 ## running

-1) To start clone download or clone the project :
+1) To start download or clone the project :

 ```